Jeffrey Silbiger, MD

 Coronary Artery Disease in High Risk Populations

-This research examined the risk factor profile and angiographic findings of high risk CAD populations (Indian, Bangladeshi, Pakistani and Guyanese) of South Asian descent.
+This research examined the risk factor profile and angiographic findings of high risk CAD populations of South Asian descent (Indians, Bangladeshis, Pakistanis and Guyanese) .

 Mitral Annulus Anatomy and Function